jtorz/gorilla-sessions-bigcache/README.md

 Storage Methods
 ---------------

-I've added a few different methods of storage of the session data in memcache.
+I've added a few different methods of storage of the session data in bigcache.
 You use them by setting the StoreMethod field.

 * SecureCookie - uses the default securecookie encoding.
-Values are more secure as they are not readable from memcache without the secret key.
+Values are more secure as they are not readable from bigcache without the secret key.
 * Gob - uses the Gob encoder directly without any post processing.
 Faster.
   Result is Gob's usual binary gibber (not human readable)
 * Json - uses the Json Marshaller.
 Result is human readable, slower but still